Un2versidad/Digital-Logic/README.md

 ![VHDL Logo](https://cdn.discordapp.com/attachments/689717323543609386/1145782789707407381/169324630589239089.png)

-## Description
+---
-Welcome to the University Projects Repository for Introduction to VHDL and Digital Logic, focusing on the Basys 3 board and Vivado!
+## **Welcome to the University Projects Repository for Introduction to VHDL and Digital Logic, focusing on the Basys 3 board and Vivado! 🚀**

 This repository provides resources to comprehend VHDL, a hardware description language crucial for designing and simulating digital circuits.
 These projects were created as part of university courses and are tailored to work specifically with the Basys 3 development board and Vivado design suite.

-## Contents
+## Contents 📚

 Here you will find:

 - **Basic Concepts:** Description of VHDL and its significance in digital circuit design.